TijmenUU/smarttalesii/README.md

    - smart_tales_ii.sln -> the VS2017 project file for Windows users

 ### Adding new game modes / overlays
 All game modes need to derive from the base class `Gamemode` publicly.
 The expected interface can be observed in `gamemode.hpp`.
-The game uses a simple stack to keep track of the different game modes in the `GameManager` class.
-You will have to find an appropriate place to `push` your new gamemode onto the stack using:
+The game uses a simple vector to keep track of the different game modes in the `GameManager` class.
+You will have to find an appropriate place to `push` your new gamemode onto the it using:
 `GameManager::GetInstance().PushGamemode(std::make_unique<MyGameModeType>(constructor, arguments));`
 See `void Program::Load()` in `program.cpp` for practical examples of the above.

 For each gamemode, take careful note of the following functions:
-- `SuppressDraw()` if this returns true (it defaults to false) it suppresses the draw calls of any game modes "below" it on the stack (i.e. any gamemode added before it)
+- `SuppressDraw()` if this returns true (it defaults to false) it suppresses the draw calls of any game modes added before itself.
-- `SuppressUpdate()` if this returns true (it defaults to false) it suppresses the update calls of any game modes "below" it on the stack.
-This is used to pause the game in the ui overlay class.
+- `SuppressUpdate()` if this returns true (it defaults to false) it suppresses the update calls of any game modes before itself.

+If the game mode vector contains `[ A, B, C ]` and B surpresses, it means that B and C get handled normally and A is not drawn nor updated.
+Note that to get this order A is inserted before B, C is inserted before A.

+For updates the game mode vector is iterated backwards.
+For drawing the vector is iterated **forwards** due to the use of the painter's algorithm.
+This ensures that any game mode added _later_ gets drawn on top of the rest.
+See `GameManager::Update` and `GameManager::draw`.

 For reference:
 - The UI overlay is perhaps the simplest overlay that the game has.
 Check out the source files `uioverlay.hpp` and `uioverlay.cpp`.